 - Implement rotation and cross-training with your HR & payroll staff.

 - Ensure that employees use their vacation time during the year.

-- Setting up bonuses and payroll as direct deposit.
+- Set up bonuses and payroll as direct deposit.

-- Having separate individuals doing the processing and distribution of checks, payroll, payment approvals, etc.
+- Have separate individuals doing the processing and distribution of checks, payroll, payment approvals, etc.